-How to evaluate a journey map?
+How to evaluate a customer journey map?

-1. What’s the state?
+1. What’s the state of the map?

 2. What’s the data base?

 A journey maps data base is crucial for its validity – and if it's a good idea to base decisions on it or not.
 When evaluating a customer journey map, you should make sure that enough data and the right data.

 Assumption-based journey maps are useful at the beginning of the process.
 Their content is based on inference, estimations and guesses – and not on actual research data.
 These maps are a good starting point, but they should always be challenged and evolve eventually into a research-based journey map through research or prototyping.